-PROCEEDINGS DEALING WITH OUT OF CUSTODY CRIMINAL DEFENDANTS AND JUVENILE DELINQUENTS
+CRIMINAL PROCEEDINGS DEALING WITH OUT OF CUSTODY DEFENDANTS

-All represented out of custody defendants' and juvenile delinquents' appearances for docket soundings, pre-trials, docket reviews, and calendar calls shall be waived.
+All represented out of custody defendants' appearances for docket soundings, pre-trials, docket reviews, and calendar calls shall be waived.
 All out of custody defendants' appearances shall be waived for felony arraignments, including VOP arraignments.

-In the interest of justice, all criminal division judges and the juvenile delinquent judge may hold in-person and/or combination hybrid in-person and electronic change of plea hearings for out of custody defendants and juvenile delinquents during phase 1.
+In the interest of justice, all criminal division judges may hold in-person and/or combination hybrid in-person and electronic change of plea hearings for out of custody defendants during phase 1.
 Any such hearings shall be conducted in compliance with all COVID-19 Public Health and Safety Precautions and Procedures established in Administrative Orders 20-28 Amended, section A, and 20-35.
 Social distancing requirements will be enforced and judges shall take all necessary measures to conservatively schedule these hearings in a manner that ensures compliance with these procedures, including staggered start times, adequate waiting space, and reasonable limitation on the number of such hearings in a given time period to comply with such health and safety requirements.